Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 The bathroom doesn't have to match any other part of the house.
 Mint green is a color that goes nicely with pink as well, if you don't like the other ideas people have suggested.

 For the rest of the house, the place to start is with the color of your sofa.
 This is the biggest piece of furniture.
 Since this is so neutral a place, you can go with anything you like.
-Choose drapes or blinds and perhaps a throw rug to co-ordinate with the sofa.

 I do not believe that artwork should "match " the furniture.
 You should choose artwork that you love, preferably original work, but prints are nice if that is what you can afford.